DiptoChakrabarty/learn_devops_with_projects/README.md

 Welcome to the DevOps Quick Projects Repository!
 This repository is a collection of small DevOps-related projects, each focusing on different technologies and concepts.
 Please follow the guidelines below when contributing to this repository.

+If you like the project please do :star: it :innocent:

 ## Guidelines

 1. **Be Respectful:** When contributing to this repository, please maintain a respectful and inclusive environment.
 Respect the opinions and ideas of others, and adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).